stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 > It's not mandatory to use classes, CASL perfectly works with plain javascript objects, see [Subject type detection](../subject-type-detection) for details.

-Now we can test which articles user can read and which not:
+Now we can test which articles user can read:

 ```js
 import ability from './defineAbility';